luca-m/emotime/README.md

 #### Boosting

-_WARNING: AdaBoost models training and features selection has been SUSPENDED due to the HUGE amount of training time.
+_WARNING: AdaBoost models training and features selection has been SUSPENDED due to the HUGE amount of time needed for training.
 Man, we have laptops.._

 _WARNING: AdaBoost models were trained in early development stages, they are not meaningful.
 Go to SVM._